penseipublicidade/website/docs/controls/barchart.md

 ### `group_vertically`

 If set to `True` bar rods are drawn on top of each other; otherwise bar rods are drawn next to each other.

-Default value is `False`.
+Defaults to `False`.

 ### `bars_space`